Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-\cite{lw2018} suggest using bid randomization as a device to infer the causal effects of RTB ads.
-Their method uses bids as an instrumental variable for ad-exposure and delivers estimates of the local average treatment effect of ads, unlike the experimental design proposed here, which leverages the link to auction theory to deliver $ATE$s for SPAs and FPAs.
-Also, unlike the experimental design outlined here, their method is not adaptive and involves only pure exploration.
-Therefore, it does not have the feature that the bid randomization policy also minimizes the costs from experimentation by concurrently exploiting the information learned during the test to optimize advertiser payoffs.
-Finally, adaptive experimental designs for picking the best creative for ad-campaigns are presented in \cite{scott2015multi}, \cite{schwartzetal2017}, \cite{Juetal2019} and \cite{GengLN20}.
-While related, the problem addressed in these papers of selecting a best performing variant from a set of candidates is conceptually distinct from the problem addressed in this paper of measuring the causal effect of an RTB ad-campaign.
+Adaptive experimental designs for picking the best creative for ad campaigns are presented in \cite{scott2015multi}, \cite{schwartzetal2017}, \cite{Juetal2019}, and \cite{GengLN20}.
+The problem addressed in these papers of selecting a best performing variant from a set of candidates is conceptually distinct from the problem addressed in this paper of measuring the causal effect of an RTB ad campaign, and these papers also do not address bidding.

-Finally, while there are differences in implementation, our philosophy towards experimental design $-$ which aligns the goal of the design with the payoff-maximization objective of the advertiser $-$ is aligned with that of \cite{fb2018}, who advocate ad-experimental designs that are profit maximizing.
-The advantage of the bandit-based allocation here is that traffic is adaptively assigned to bid-arms in a way that respects the advertiser's profits, analogous to \cite{fb2018}'s setup.
-Some salient differences in implementation are that we adopt a many-period bandit-allocation, while \cite{fb2018} use a two-period setup, and that our design shows how to implement profit maximizing tests for outcomes over which the advertiser only has imperfect control.
+Finally, our approach also relates to that of \cite{fb2018}, who also advocate for experimental designs that are profit maximizing. \cite{fb2018} use a two-period setup to study a treatment decision that is under the experimenter's full control, while we adopt a many-period MAB framework and show how to implement profit maximizing experiments for outcomes over which the advertiser only has imperfect control.